Caleb-Morse/Caleb-Morse/README.md

 💢 I will someday be forced to learn C, and I will be kicking and screaming the entire way
 📎 I also code in my free time, and have been knee-deep in a regex-heavy nightmare I lovingly call a “tool” for modding Hearts of Iron IV

-🔗 I do **not** recommend parsing HTML with regex.
-Ever.
-Don’t do it.
-This is your warning.

-✉️ Email me at caleb.gemorse@gmail.com — work, questions, or philosophical debates welcome.
+✉️ Email me at caleb.gemorse@gmail.com.
+Work, questions, or philosophical debates welcome.

 ---